Guide to emailing members

 - Who needs to approve the final version of this content?

-- Please list any staff and members who may need to see the final version before being sent to members
+- Please list any staff and members who may need to see the final version before it is sent to members

 - Who should receive this email?